1 hospitalized in multi-vehicle crash in Valley Glen

 Sky5 images show a ton of debris dispersed across the roadway just south of Vanowen Street.
 The Lamborghini is seen destroyed and stopped in the center of the road.

-Four parked cars and three active cars are believed to be involved.
+Four parked cars and three active cars were believed to be involved.

 The victim was transported to a local hospital for treatment.
 Their identity has not been released.